Earlier in this unit, you briefly learned about index options. This chapter covers this type of options contract in detail.

 - Gain or loss at 4,450

-As you may have noticed, index options are not much different from equity options.
-In fact, you can use all the formulas from the long calls chapter to answer the questions in the previous scenario.
+As you can see, index options aren’t very different from equity options in terms of payoff calculations.
+You can use the same formulas from the long calls chapter to answer the questions in this scenario.

 Let’s try another example: